Boomaa23/Note2JPG/README.md

 A comprehensive quickstart guide can be found [here](https://github.com/Boomaa23/Note2JPG/blob/master/quickstart.md) for a standard and easier setup.

 ## Installation
 Download the updater JAR file listed below.
-Run the updater JAR once to get the launcher, application JAR, and dependencies, then run the launcher or application JAR as listed in "Usage" each time you'd like to use the program.
+Run the updater JAR once to get the application JAR and dependencies, then run the application JAR as listed in "Usage" each time you'd like to use the program.

 Download: [Updater JAR](https://github.com/Boomaa23/Note2JPG/blob/master/Note2JPGUpdater.jar?raw=true)